 The Planned Parenthood Action Fund and local Planned Parenthood political organizations are fighting back against these attacks in statehouses and courtrooms, and working with legislative champions to introduce bills to expand access to reproductive health care — all while approximately 650 Planned Parenthood health centers care for patients across the country.

-Regardless of where you live, you CAN do something to ensure that a woman’s access to health care doesn’t depend on her zip code.
+Regardless of where you live, you can help to ensure that a woman’s access to health care doesn’t depend on her zip code.
 See the top ways to take action and get involved today.